 Managers can provide support by giving recognition and telling their team members they did a great job.
 Providing positive feedback can set the scene for further effective feedback conversations.

 When managers provide positive feedback and provide negative feedback to have a two-way conversation with their employees, they help employees grow, support them toward their goals and build on their strengths.
 According to the CCL, you’ll foster more learning by asking questions that stimulate reflection and coaching people into exploration and experimentation.

 Employee feedback can take many forms.
 It can be informal, like a simple “good job!” after a team member’s presentation, or more formal, like written feedback during an annual performance review.
 To get a complete picture, you may even want to get feedback from other team members via a 360-degree feedback format.

 Looking for more constructive employee feedback examples?
-Here are 15 employee feedback examples for real-life situations
+Here are our top employee feedback examples for real-life situations

 Giving feedback is a crucial skill for a manager aiming to help everyone on their team reach those growth goals.
 It’s an opportunity for you to demonstrate your investment in the professional development of your team members.

 A key part of maintaining your team’s health and improving as a manager is getting employee feedback.
 Establishing effective feedback channels makes it easier to keep up with what’s enabling or blocking your team’s success.

 Here’s another way of looking at the feedback loop:

 When employees give feedback, it helps employee experience.